 He didn’t want to talk this time.
 He just wanted me to reach back and grab his hand.
 So I did, and I held it for the rest of our drive home.

-Giving Voice to Grief
+How Families Give Voice to Grief

 While each loss is unique, there is a certain comfort found in sharing individual experiences with others.
 It can help to know that even though our paths may begin at different places, we are all in search of the same destination of honoring the lives of our loved ones.
 It was my privilege to speak with the following individuals and share their stories of grieving, coping, and remembering.
 It is my hope that their messages will reach the readers who need them the most.